SakuraMochiii/Camera2PreviewDemo/README.md

 # Camera2PreviewDemo
-A camera preview demo which using Camera2
+A camera preview demo using Camera #2.